koromodako/mkctf/README.md

 ## Commandline tools

-_Each tool description might refer to concepts defined in **mkCTF Concepts** so be sure to check it out if you encounter an undefined/ambiguous concept._
+_Each tool description might refer to concepts defined in **mkCTF Concepts** section so be sure to check it out if you encounter an undefined/ambiguous concept._

 ### mkCTF CLI